 5. 1977 Star Wars Wonder Bread Luke Skywalker #1 (eBay)

 As the hero of the original trilogy, Luke Skywalker is always going to be a major hit for Star Wars card collectors.

-1977 Wonder Bread Star Wars is one of the few trading card sets released in North America that doesn’t carry the Topps name.
-Card fronts have a black border with a large Star Wars logo running up the right side.
+1977 Wonder Bread Star Wars is one of the few trading card sets released in North America that doesn’t feature Topps branding.
+Card fronts have a black border with a vintage Star Wars logo running up the right side.